 The Health and Safety Executive (HSE) lists the largest influences on safety culture as being

-Due to both the seriousness and numbers of incidents involving Refuse Collection Vehicles in the UK, Gallagher Bassett Risk Control Services has developed a toolkit to measure the Safety Climate1 of an organisation, particularly in respect to roadside refuge collection services.
+Due to both the seriousness and numbers of incidents involving refuse collection vehicles in the UK, RMP Risk Control Services has developed a toolkit to measure the Safety Climate1 of an organisation, particularly in respect to roadside refuge collection services.

 The review is intended to support clients in understand and applying a more human factors, behaviour focussed operator education and risk management programme that is line management led.
 The review will explore and report on the following main elements of a client’s safety culture

-Ideally, to get a 360 degree view of the safety culture Gallagher Bassett advise that as a minimum, 2 x RCV crews, 2 x line managers/supervisors, and a senior manager be involved in a sequential interview process.
+Ideally, to develop a 360o view of the organisational safety culture we advise that as a minimum, 2 x RCV crews, 2 x line managers / supervisors, and a senior manager be involved in a sequential interview process.